 CHA also recognized an inspiring and committed group of individuals from across the state as Healthcare Heroes.
 Greenwich Hospital, L+M Hospital, and St. Mary's Hospital received 100-year AHA Service Awards.

 Following the conclusion of the business meeting, guests enjoyed the keynote address delivered by Jeff Flake, who served as U.S. Senator from Arizona from 2013-2019, and as a member of the United States House of Representatives from 2001-2013.
 Known for his ability to work across the political aisle, Senator Flake took a stand for principle and civility in an era of hyper-partisanship in his New York Times bestseller, Conscience of a Conservative: A Rejection of Destructive Politics and a Return to Principle.

 Senator Flake echoed the sentiments of Mrs. Jackson about the power of collaboration.
 "A divided government doesn't get anything done," he said in reference to the current atmosphere of partisan politics in Washington, D.C.
 "We should always look for bipartisan solutions."
 He lauded CHA's efforts to find a resolution to the hospital tax and for finding a way to negotiate across the aisles to achieve a goal.

-CHA gratefully acknowledges the generous Annual Meeting sponsorship of our Platinum Sponsors, Wiggin and Dana and BRG.
+CHA gratefully acknowledges the generous Annual Meeting sponsorship of Platinum Sponsors: Berkeley Research Group and Wiggin and Dana.